impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 /Users/sam/.rbenv/versions/1.9.3-preview1/bin/ruby -S rake ...
 ```

 I gather this was happening because (on a machine using RBENV) the `rake` executable that was found by `ruby -S` was the `rake` shim that RBENV generated.
-This shim would have had a `bash` shebang, not a `ruby` shebang.
+This shim would have had a Bash shebang, not a `ruby` shebang.
 This caused Ruby to return the error `no Ruby script found in input (LoadError)`.

 We can replicate this error by making a script named `foo`, containing the following: